cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 CrypTool is a free and open-source program by means of which cryptographic functions can be easily learned and demonstrated, and known and unknown algorithms can be analyzed.

 Already in the ancient ages such methods have been used to assure the privacy of messages.
 Current methods are based on modern mathematics and offer besides encryption also to check integrity, to build digital signatures, secure authentication and many more.
 CrypTool supports both the execution and the analysis of such methods.

-CT1 has been developed since 1998.
-Currently more than 60 persons world-wide are working and contributing voluntarily to the CrypTool project.
+CT1 has been developed since 1998 in the CrypTool project.
+Currently more than 70 persons world-wide are working voluntarily in the CrypTool project.

-Every part of the program comes with extensive online help, which can be understood without deep knowledge in cryptography.
+Every part of the program CT1 comes with extensive online help, which can be understood without deep knowledge in cryptography.

-CT1 is available in 6 languages:
+CT1 is available in 6 languages: (xxx French)
 - English (EN),
 - German (DE),
 - Greek (EL),